 b.
-Adjacent land uses and developments, including but not limited to adjacent restaurants.
+Adjacent land uses and developments, including but not limited to adjacent residential developments, retail shopping centers, office buildings, or restaurants.

 C. Stormwater Runoff

 All paved walkways and bicycle paths provided pursuant to this section shall be designed to minimize stormwater runoff.
 Materials and design of pervious and permeable pavement shall be approved by Town staff.
 If a paved sidewalk or bicycle path is located in a low area where runoff will be problematic, a drywell or other form of stormwater management shall be incorporated into the design.